ritakura/disARM-assembler/README.rst

 By default, allows for a relaxed syntax that does not require any special delimiters (commas, brackets, etc.) and will not throw errors if the formally correct syntax is attempted but incomplete in some way.
 You can set "strict parsing" which requires the formally correct syntax by using the ``-s`` flag.

 All the credits to Noah Krim who wrote the original alARM-assembler.
 It can be found here: https://github.com/nkrim/alARM-assembler.
+Cool guy, check him out.

 Installation
 ============